LLM4FP: LLM-Based Program Generation for Triggering Floating-Point Inconsistencies Across Compilers: Experimental Evaluation

 \subsubsection{Evaluation Results}

 \cref{fig:incon_count} shows a marked difference between \vllm and \vari in the distribution of the classes of inconsistencies. \vari's inconsistencies occur across all kinds, but the majority involve extreme values like \nan and infinities.
-This is not ideal as it often leads to numerical inconsistencies that are easier for developers to detect and avoid.
-Instead, \vllm only triggers two $\{\real, \posinf\}$ and four $\{\real, \neginf\}$ inconsistencies, while the majority are $\{\real, \real\}$ inconsistencies, which represents over 92\% of all triggered inconsistencies, and nearly 11$\times$ more than \vari's.
-Typically, $\{\real, \real\}$ inconsistencies are more meaningful since they do not represent obvious runtime errors, and they are much harder for developers to detect and fix. \vari triggers many extreme values because it relies on unguided random program generation, which can produce operations that lead to obvious edge cases, such as division by zero, or invalid arithmetic.
+On the other hand, 98.48\% of \vllm's triggered inconsistencies are $\{\real, \real\}$, which are nearly 13$\times$ more than \vari's.
+Typically, $\{\real, \real\}$ inconsistencies are specially meaningful since they are much harder for developers to detect and fix. \vari triggers many extreme values because it relies on unguided random program generation, which can produce operations that lead to obvious edge cases, such as division by zero, or invalid arithmetic.
 In contrast, the advantage of using the LLM is that it tends to generate more structured and semantically plausible computations that are less likely to cause such catastrophic outcomes.
-Instead, \vllm mainly triggers inconsistencies of the $\{\real, \real\}$ and the $\{\real, \zero\}$ kinds, which indicate subtle numerical divergence in normal floating-point computations.
+Instead, \vllm mainly triggers inconsistencies of the $\{\real, \real\}$ class, which indicate subtle numerical divergence in normal floating-point computations.

-When further breaking down each inconsistency kind by optimization level for \vllm, we find that the $\{\real, \real\}$ and the $\{\real, \zero\}$ inconsistency classes appear across all optimization levels, as shown in \cref{tab:incon_count}.
-For both kinds, \texttt{O3\_fastmath} contributes the largest number of inconsistencies.
-The extreme values from $\{\real, \posinf\}$ and $\{\real, \neginf\}$ are extremely rare and only occur under \texttt{O3\_fastmath} and occasionally at \texttt{O0}.
+When further breaking down each inconsistency kind by optimization level for \vllm, we find that the $\{\real, \real\}$ inconsistency class is observed across all optimization levels, as shown in \cref{tab:incon_count}.
+Among them, \texttt{O3\_fastmath} contributes the largest number of inconsistencies.
+The extreme values from $\{\real, \posinf\}$, $\{\real, \neginf\}$, and $\{\neginf, \posinf\}$ are relatively rare and mainly occur under \texttt{O3\_fastmath}.
 The results show that the number of inconsistencies across optimization levels is relatively stable, except for \texttt{O3\_fastmath}, which consistently amplifies inconsistencies.

 \begin{mybox}{}